 Organizations and societies sponsored by the Pre-Health Professions Advising office are listed below:

-Alpha Epsilon Delta is the Pre-Health Professional honor society.
-The society welcomes members who are planning careers in medicine, podiatry, dentistry, veterinary medicine, optometry, pharmacy, but with an emphasis on the medical field.
+Alpha Epsilon Delta (AED) is the Pre-Health Professional honor society.
+The society welcomes members who are planning careers in medicine, podiatry, dentistry, veterinary medicine, optometry, and pharmacy, but with an emphasis on the medical field.
 To become a national member, students must be in the second semester of their sophomore year and have an overall and a science GPA of at least 3.2.
 Freshmen and sophomores are encouraged to participate in activities of the society.
 The Florida-Beta chapter at Florida State University was founded in 1946 and is one of the oldest chapters in the Southeast.
 The society invites speakers who represent the health professions, plans trips to area professional schools, and participates in community service.

 The American Medical Student Association (AMSA) provides information, support, and leadership for future physicians in training.
 This organization stresses a strong commitment to service and is open to all FSU students.